cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/08-handson.md

 > `yaml` files are very picky about indentation: they have to, it is how they organize themselves.
 Everything aligned under a certain level, corresponds to the same organizational block.
 Be careful not to accidentally perturb this structure.
 {: .discussion}

-If you start reading it from top to bottom, the first thing you would notice is some general information about the `apiVersion` it is using to communicate to the K8s framework (in this case `argoproj.io/v1alpha1`), the `kind` of configuration it is (in this case a `Workflow`), and some `metadata`, which includes a `generateName` that will be used to identify its products (that is basically the reason why, in this case, `test-hostpath-` was defined with an extra `-`, so if it precedes filenames, it will nicely form a string name).
+If you start reading it from top to bottom:
+  - the first thing you would notice is some general information about the `apiVersion` it is using to communicate to the K8s framework (in this case `argoproj.io/v1alpha1`),
+  - the `kind` of configuration it is (in this case a `Workflow`)
+  - and some `metadata`, which includes a `generateName` that will be used to identify its products (that is basically the reason why, in this case, `test-hostpath-` was defined with an extra `-`, so if it precedes filenames, it will nicely form a string name).

 The `spec` is the blue print of whole deployment.
 It starts at an `entrypoint`.
 It is literally the place where the workflow will start processing routines.
 In this case, the entrypoint is `test-hostpath` (you can give any name to these variables but they have to be consistent with the logic of the yaml).
 We have to jump down to find its definition under `templates`.
 You may recognize that this template is a template of a routine or action.
 These templates are identified by their `name`s, and usually have a `script`, which are the commands that will be executed.
 This script needs to perform through a container (after all K8s is all about containers) and so it calls the corresponding container `image` to be downloaded.
 In the present case, the container will be just a simple `alpine:latest` linux container.
 Whatever commands are at the `source` tag will be executed through this container.
 Also, this template has a `volumeMounts`, which works very similar to what we have been doing with our own container, i.e., mounting whatever `persistentVolumeClaim` disk was defined in the `volumes` section of the `spec`, in this case `nfs-<ID>` (our `pvc`, remember?), at the `/mnt/vol` directory `mountPath`.